thananonp/server-side-scripting-project-backend/README.md

 The databases contain records such as author, book, publisher and category.

+### Project structure

+1. Controller

+Allow access the mongoose object.

+2. Model

+Contain the schema for mongoose.

+3. Resolver

+Resolve GraphQL query and mutation.

+4. Schema

+Contain GraphQL query, mutation and type.

+5. sec

+Build the HTTP and HTTPS server based on the production variable.

+6. utils

+Contain the utility and  helper function.

+7. app.js

+is the start JavaScript file.

 ### Checklist

 * Implement GraphQL API w/ authenticated mutations ✅